oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 ### Example 1: Scaling Across Two H100 Nodes

-- Recipe requires 2 GPUs.
+- Blueprint requires 2 GPUs.
 - A BM.GPU.H100.8 node has 8 GPUs, meaning it can support up to 4 replicas per node.
   With node autoscaling, up to 2 nodes can be added, supporting 8 replicas total.